 - If the person actually expected some level of privacy

 - Are these expectations objective and reasonable?
 Can society recognize these expectations?

-At times, private security personnel outnumber the police.
+Private security personnel are common sights in business areas and residential centers.
 As a direct result, you are more likely to deal with these personnel than with the police in housing projects, office buildings, pharmacies, and supermarkets.

 To this end, you need to understand that the Fourth Amendment and its provisions do not apply to the searches that are conducted by these non-governmental employees.
 This is precisely because they do not act on behalf of the government.

 For instance, if you are searched by a security guard at a mall and they find illegal drugs in your backpack, the guard might detain you, call the authorities, and turn you in.
 In such a case, the drugs would be admissible as evidence in a court of law.